WA9ONY/Pico-RP2040/README2.md

 50 year old Ungar Imperial Iron Clad, Gold Plated Soldering Iron Tips.
 + Top and middle [#6304](https://ineedths.com/products/ungar-imperial-6304-gold-plated-tip)
 + Bottom [#6331](https://www.ebay.com/itm/125651287235?mkevt=1&mkcid=1&mkrid=711-53200-19255-0&campid=5338722076&toolid=10001)
+Notice, the heating cartirdge has warn down but the tips have not warn down.

 Using PCBs requires [soldering](https://en.wikipedia.org/wiki/Soldering) components to the PCB.
 The soldering tools I use are very old (>50 year old) that I used in working at Kern's Aircraft Electronics at the South Bend airport.
 They are two Ungar Imperial soldering irons.
 The Ungar Imperial solder iron is composed of four parts: Cord, Handel, Heating Element and Tip.
 One Imperial iron has a very small tip and  the other has a mediam size tip.
 Unfortantly, the heating cartirdge are not marked.
 They came in 25W, 35W, 45W and 55W versions.
 (Ungar #6102-L Imperial cord, Ungar #6100 Imperial handle and Ungar #6203 55-W Heat Cartridge).
 Since than I have collect various soldering irons that range in size and operation.